spyder-ide/spyder-docs/doc/panes/editor.rst

 GIF new

-.. note:: Changes made to the syntax highlighting theme and font settings are common to all source files, regardless of their language
+.. note:: Changes made to the syntax highlighting theme and font settings are common to all source files, regardless of their language.

 Code cells